Home

 Gentrification - Refers to the socio-cultural displacement that results when wealthier people acquire property in low income and working class communities.

-Historic District - A defined geographical area that may be as small as a few contiguous buildings, or as large as an entire neighborhood, business district, or community.
-Within this district are historic properties associated with a particular time or theme in a community's history.
-Often the collective significance of the district is greater than any one building or archaeological site.
+Historic District – A defined geographical area that may be as small as a few contiguous buildings, or as large as an entire neighborhood, business district, or community that contain historic properties associated with a particular time or theme in a community’s history.

-Historic Preservation - The practice of safeguarding significant old buildings and neighborhoods from destruction or insensitive, encroaching contemporary development.
-The claims in favor of historic preservation have traditionally been that they give communities a sense of identity, stability, and orientation.
+Historic Preservation – The practice of safeguarding significant old buildings and neighborhoods from destruction or insensitive, encroaching contemporary development in order to preserve community identity, stability and orientation.

-Historic Property - A site with qualities that make it significant in history, architecture, archaeology, engineering or culture; sometimes more specifically a site that is eligible for or listed on the National Register of Historic Places, or on a local or state register of significant sites.
+Historic Property – A site with qualities (e.g. architectural, archaeological, cultural, etc.) that make it significant in history,; sometimes more specifically a site that is eligible for or is listed on the National Register of Historic Places or on a local or state register of significant sites.

-Infrastructure - The basic physical and organizational structures needed for the operation of a society or enterprise, or the services and facilities necessary for an economy to function.
-The term typically refers to the technical structures that support a society, such as roads, water supply, sewers, power grids, telecommunications, and so forth.
+Infrastructure – The basic physical and organizational structures needed for the operation of a society or enterprise, or the services and facilities necessary for an economy to function.
+The term typically refers to the technical structures that support a society, such as roads, water supply, sewers, power grids, telecommunications, etc..

-Live/Work space - Space that supports both the living and working needs of the occupant.
-In practice, work-only or live-only spaces are largely been retrofitted to accommodate the new dual-purposes.
+Live/Work Space – Space that supports both the living and working needs of the occupant..
 For the purposes of artist space development, the definition of live/work space is more focused, recognizing that artist have special spatial needs, particularly depending on the type of art they practice.
-For example, the City of Boston has design guidelines for artist live/work space with requirements in the realms of space, accessibility, security, fire safety, lighting, noise, indoor air quality, ceiling heights, floors, common areas and more.
-If the developer is targeting dancers as occupants for the units, the spaces require sprung wooden floors.

 Mixed-Use - The practice of having more than one type of use in a building or neighborhood development.
 In urban planning terms, this means a combination of residential, commercial, office, institutional, industrial or other land uses.
 In artist space development terms, this means a combination of any or all of the following uses: living, working, presentation, commerce, etc.